lingyuqing11/RIDL-and-ZombieLoad/README.md

 Small changes added:

 * `Variant 1b`: introducing simple string leaks
 * `Variant 1c`: introducing string leaks through Domino bytes, as described in the paper
+* `ridl`: introducing a poc for concepts taken from [RIDL](https://mdsattacks.com/) paper

 This repository contains several applications, demonstrating ZombieLoad.
 For technical information about the bug, refer to the paper: